KIT-CMS/CROWN/docs/sphinx_source/c_functions.rst

 * The producer should live in a well defined namespace.
 If a producer is meant for electrons only, if should be contained in an electron namespace, rather than putting electron in the function name.

-* The the dataframe object that is meant to be modified by the function :code:`(auto df,)` should always be the first argument.
+* The dataframe object that is meant to be modified by the function :code:`(auto df,)` should always be the first argument.

 * The function must always return a new dataframe object and nothing else.